varunagrawal/ros2_documentation/source/Related-Projects/AutowareLectureSeries/Lesson2Basics.rst

 * As a toy example of a ROS service we are going to make a node that offers an "AddTwoInts" service.
 * What will happen is the service has two inputs, and returns a single output.
-* There is a full tutorial [about the process here](https://index.ros.org/doc/ros2/Tutorials/Writing-A-Simple-Cpp-Service-And-Client/).
+* There is a full tutorial `about the process here <https://index.ros.org/doc/ros2/Tutorials/Writing-A-Simple-Cpp-Service-And-Client/>`_.
 It goes into more detail and it is worth looking at.

 Let's start by looking at a pre-built `srv` file for this tutorial.
 If you were writing this service from scratch you would need to build this `srv` file yourself, but for this example there is one ready for us already.
 We'll use less to peek into the srv file.

-Run the following: `/opt/ros/dashing/share/example_interfaces/srv/AddTwoInts.srv`
+Run the following: `less /opt/ros/dashing/share/example_interfaces/srv/AddTwoInts.srv`

 The file should have the following: